xmos/lib_i2s/doc/rst/lib_i2s.rst

 Examples
 ********

-Various example example applications are provided along side the app that demonstrate usage.
+Various example example applications are provided along side the ``lib_i2s`` that demonstrate basic usage.
 These are located in the ``examples`` directory.

 **************
 Loopback demos